ssec-jhu/dplutils/README.md

   cli_run(executor)
 ```

-then run out module with parameters as needed.
+then run our module with parameters as needed.
 The CLI based run will write the
 output to a parquet table at a specified location (below assumes code is in
 `ourmodule.py`):